anomaly/prestans-docs/source/models.rst

         name = prestans.types.String(required=True, min_length=1)
         duration = prestans.types.Float(required=True)

+Our :ref:`type-config-reference` guide documents in detail configuration validation options provided by each prestans ``DataType``.

 To One Relationship
 -------------------

-One to One relationships are supported
+One to One relationships are defined assigning an instance of an existing ``Model`` to an attribute of another.

+Validation rules accepted as instantiation values are for the attribute of the container ``Model``, they are evaluated the same way as basic prestans ``DataTypes``.

 .. code-block:: python